pingcap/docs/br/backup-storage-S3.md

 # Back Up and Restore Data on Amazon S3 Using BR

-The Backup & Restore (BR) tool provided by TiDB supports using Amazon S3 or other Amazon S3-compatible file storages as external storage.
+The Backup & Restore (BR) tool supports using Amazon S3 or other Amazon S3-compatible file storages as the external storage for backing up and restoring data.

 ## Application scenarios

-By using Amazon S3, you can quickly back up the data of a TiDB cluster deployed on Amazon EC2 to Amazon S3, or quickly restore TiDB cluster data from Amazon S3.
+By using Amazon S3, you can quickly back up the data of a TiDB cluster deployed on Amazon EC2 to Amazon S3, or quickly a TiDB cluster from the backup data in Amazon S3.

 ## Configure privileges to access S3